bhoromkar/FundooApplication/README.md

 1. Configure the database connection in `appsettings.json` in the `FundooApp.Api` project.

-2. Set up authentication and authorization (e.g., JWT) according to your needs.
+2. Set up authentication FundooApplication and authorization (e.g., JWT) according to your needs.

 3. Configure the frontend to connect to the backend API by updating API endpoint URLs.